PuravsPoint/DecipheringUAL/README.md

 [07-Set-TeamsProtectionPolicy](https://github.com/PuravsPoint/DecipheringUAL/blob/main/07-Set-TeamsProtectionPolicy.md) - This page will help you investigate the audit event for the Set-TeamsProtectionPolicy operation from a DFIR perspective.

+[08-New-TenantAllowBlockListItems] - This upcoming page will help you investigate the audit event for the New-TenantAllowBlockListItems operation from a DFIR perspective.

 <br>
 <h3>Notable features:</h3>